City buyer path · Dubai · Private-client + family-office hub

 If the cross-border group is opening Dubai and the private-client register is not landing, describe the file.

-Tell us which DIFC-side counterparties have been engaged, which Big Four advisor sits on the file, what counsel has settled, and where the materials are losing the room.
+Tell us which DIFC-side counterparties have been engaged, which Big Four specialist sits on the file, what counsel has settled, and where the materials are losing the room.
 Response within one business day.